-According to National Institute of Neurological Health and Strokes, “When damage to the brain occurs, nerve and brain cells are damaged.
+According to the National Institute of Neurological Health and Strokes, “When damage to the brain occurs, nerve and brain cells are damaged.
 This results in bleeding in the brain.
-As a result, brain is deprived of oxygen it needs.”
+As a result, the brain is deprived of the oxygen it needs.”

 There are generally two kinds of traumatic brain injuries: open or closed wounds.

 In a closed wound injury, no damage to the brain is visible.
 When there is a blow to the head, the skull rocks back and forth and the brain follows, causing nerve fibers to be stretched, twisted, or torn.
 Sometimes, the ridges of the skull can collide, and more damage occurs.
 Arteries and veins in the brain may be damaged allowing blood to leak in the brain.

 In an open wound injury, the brain is exposed and damaged.
 In instances when the brain is crushed, the base of the skull and the nerves in the brain stem are harmed.